Waldeinsamkeit-oss/waldeinsamkeit-oss/index.md

 Mathematically speaking, synchronization refers to any stability around characteristic solutions: steady states or temporally periodic solutions.

 Although there may be the chance that discharging only depends on the last spike, but previous spikes's effect may accumulate to a significant scale, indicating population temporal average as a useful statistic.

+## July 2022
+### Relations between the statistics of natural images and the response properties of cortical cells
+A central problem in neural transmission is that how does the network reduce redundancy?
+Like Barlow suggests that the purpose of natural image processing is "to represent visual scenes by activity of a sparse selection of reliable and nonredundant (i.e., independent) elements.".
+This paper talks about how neurons perform temporal/spatial local fourier transform/frequency-selection/Gabor filtering and reduce the order of redundancy in early visual processing.

+Notice that n-order redundancy refers to the non-uniformness of the conditional probability given a pair of n-elements.
+An interesting example is that, consider a 2-D graph with lines of different orientations from an unknown point, there is a significant second-order redundancy: given two pixels' intensity, we can determine the line's intensity through the two points (second-order conditional probability).
+The task will be use certain decorrelation to reduce this redundancy and reduce 2-D to 1-D.

+Here is how Gabor filtering (locally concentrating, spatial or spatial-temporal, fourier transform) works and reduce redundancy.
+This is also a strong evidence for decorrelation of neural signals.